“What’s past is prologue.”

 2003: McGuireWoods adds to its Chicago and New York strength by merging with 155-lawyer firm Ross and Hardies.

-2005: McGuireWoods LLP opens an office in Los Angeles, California.
+2005: McGuireWoods LLP opens our Century City office in

 2008: McGuireWoods merges with Helms Mulliss & Wicker, PLLC, a 145-lawyer North Carolina firm with offices in Charlotte, Raleigh and Wilmington.